-Below is a short story based on themes explored in my current WIP, AVOIDING LOVE.
+Below is a short story based on themes explored in my current WIP, THE SINGULARITY OF COOKIES.
 It is included as a chapter in the novel, but here, it’s from the perspective of Marisa, one of the best friends of my protagonist, Karina.

 After her boyfriend totals her car while drunk, a woman afraid to be alone must choose whether to continue in a bad relationship or